ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 Without experience in decomposition, you often don't know how to split your tasks properly.
 But to gain experience, you need to do it on a regular basis.
 Even after ~5 years of using my tool I still find new ideas to improve my techniques.
+As an example, I still don't know how to work with structureless tasks like writing big pieces of text (especially this one).

 **Risk of context loss**.
 Alas, this happens regularly.